akrenner/NOAA-LCI/CTD-Recurring_Oceanographic_Survey-Manual.md

 ### Staging gear Have the following items handy to bring to the boat:
 - note book
 - pencils
-- CTD
+- CTD, checked
 - Niskin bottle
-- phytoplankton bottles (small, white): 6 for monthly
+- phytoplankton bottles (prelabled from KBNERR): 3 for monthly, 5 for quarterly
 - nutrient bottles (0.5l brown nalgene): 12 for monthly, +2 quarterly
+- zooplankton bottles for opportunistic sampling
 - Otter-bag with:
   - iPad + USB-C charging cable
   - zip ties